New Millennium Indian Technology Leadership Initiative (NMITIL)

 ATOMIC ENERGY

-The Atomic Energy Bill was passed by the Parliament in 1948.
-Subsequent to that, the Atomic Energy March 1, 1958, the Atomic Energy Commission (AEC) was established in the Department Commission was set up with the first chairman being Homi Bhabha.
-The Department of Atomic Energy (DAE) was set up on August 3, 1954, under the direct charge of the Prime Minister through a Presidential Order.
+The Parliament passed the Atomic Energy Bill in 1948.
+Following that, on March 1, 1958, the Atomic Energy Commission (AEC) was established in the Department, and Homi Bhabha became its first chairman.
+On August 3, 1954, the Department of Atomic Energy (DAE) was set up under the direct charge of the Prime Minister through a Presidential Order.
 Subsequently, in accordance with a Government Resolution dated Atomic Energy.
 The Prime Minister (late Pandit Jawaharlal Nehru) also laid a copy of this Resolution on the table of the Lok Sabha on March 24, 1958.

 Department of Atomic Energy Details